 Early diagnosis and treatment with disease-modifying antirheumatic drugs (DMARDS) and corticosteroids improves function and symptomatic and radiographic outcomes.
 Prescription and monitoring of DMARDs can be shared between specialists and non-specialists if pathways and communication are clear.
 Specialists are best placed to guide changes in DMARDS or corticosteroid treatment.

 MJA: Nocebo effects in practice – methotrexate myths and misconceptions

 There are several methotrexate 'myths' that may be believed by patients and health professionals, and propagated through word of mouth, information in print or on the internet.
 Providing patients with accurate information will help overcome obstacles to the use of an effective treatment for rheumatoid arthritis.

 Structured collaboration between patients, GPs, rheumatologists and other healthcare professionals can support an earlier start to treatment, better adherence and better outcomes.
 We provide an example of a shared care referral letter.
 Reproduced with permission.

 Patient information on self-injecting low-dose methotrexate for the treatment of arthritis (Australian Rheumatology Association and Arthritis Australia)

 For people who have been recommended injections of methotrexate as a treatment for arthritis.
 Includes information about how patients and their family, friends or carers can safely inject methotrexate, the steps to follow and the equipment needed.

 Keep track of your medicines and access important health info anytime and anywhere.
-Users of the MedicineWise app who have rheumatoid arthritis and are taking low-dose methotrexate have access to fact sheets and videos about managing their medicine(s).
-They will receive notifications via the app to promote the use of folic acid and the value of flu vaccinations and annual skin checks.
+The MedicineWise app gives you access to fact sheets and videos about managing medicines if you have rheumatoid arthritis and are taking low-dose methotrexate.
+You can receive notifications via the app to promote the use of folic acid and the value of flu vaccinations and annual skin checks.
 The app allows you to set dose reminders and record tests, measurements, allergies and reactions.